cmdevries/LMW-tree/README.md

 LMW-tree: learning m-way tree
 =============================

-See the [K-tree project homepage](http://ktree.sf.net) for the latest news!
+See the [project homepage](http://lmwtree.devries.ninja) for the latest news!

 LMW-tree is a generic template library written in C++ that implements several algorithms that use the m-way nearest neighbor tree structre to store their